AlexUrbanawiz/StudentRepoManager/README.md

 When giving the names, make sure the name has a first and last name, as the names are sorted by the last.

+It will not function properly with only 1 repo its managing, so make sure to have at least 2.